Lewisham Safeguarding Adults Board

 Case Review Sub-Group

-The Sub-Group oversees Safeguarding Adults Review (SAR) processes locally, and is led by the Board’s Independent Chair Professor Michael Preston-Shoot.
+The Sub-Group oversees Safeguarding Adults Review (SAR) processes locally, and is now led by Joan Hutton the Director of Operations for Adult Social Care.

 Lewisham Modern Slavery and Human Trafficking (MSHT) Network